Willem Baarda

-Prof. dr. ir.
 Willem Baarda (20 July 1917 – 2 January 2005) was a Dutch geodesist and professor at Delft University of Technology.
 He is internationally recognized as one of the most influential geodesists of the twentieth century, known as the founder of the Delft School of Geodesy and for developing the modern theory of precision and reliability in geodetic networks.

 Early life and education

 Baarda was born on 20 July 1917 in Leeuwarden, the Netherlands.
 After obtaining his HBS-B diploma, he enrolled in 1935 at the newly established programme for Civiel Landmeter (civil surveyor) at the Technische Hogeschool Delft (now Delft University of Technology).
 He graduated cum laude in 1939.

 Following his demobilisation in 1940, he worked as a surveyor for the Dutch Cadastre until 1946, taking part in the measurement of the newly reclaimed Noordoostpolder.
 Later that year he was transferred to the Rijksdriehoeksmeting in Delft, located in the same building as the Delft surveying school.
 On the recommendation of Jacob Menno Tienstra, he was appointed lecturer in 1947 in land surveying, levelling and geodesy.
 After completing his thesis Verkenning van een Snelliuspunt in 1950, he received the diploma of geodetic engineer.
 Following Tienstra’s death in 1951, Baarda succeeded him as professor of geodesy.